Joshua Uche

-Joshua Ikechukwu Uche (/u'shei/, oo-SHAY) (born September 18, 1998) is an American professional football linebacker for the Philadelphia Eagles of the National Football League (NFL).
+Joshua Ikechukwu Uche (/u'shei/, oo-SHAY) (born September 18, 1998) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Michigan Wolverines and was selected by the New England Patriots in the second round of the 2020 NFL draft.

 Early life

 Uche was born in 1998, the son of Nigerian immigrants, and grew up in Miami, Florida.
 He attended Christopher Columbus High School in Miami.

 College career

 Uche attended the University of Michigan on a football scholarship.
 As a freshman in 2016, Uche tore his meniscus, caught a "bad virus" and appeared in only four games.
 As a sophomore in 2017, he sustained a stress fracture and saw limited action in 10 games.
 After the 2017 season, Uche was frustrated with his lack of playing time.
 He recalled: "I just felt like I was useless at the time.
 It was just frustrating to me because I wanted to be out there with my teammates, helping, contributing and doing something to just help the team win.
 When I wouldn't be able to do that, I just questioned if this was the right fit for me."
 Uche met with defensive coordinator Don Brown to express his frustration and ask for more playing time in 2018.
 Brown replied: "Well go earn it, how about that?
 How about go earn it?"

 As a junior in 2018, Uche appeared in 12 games at linebacker.
 He had eight tackles for loss and led the team with seven sacks.
 In November 2018, the Detroit Free Press described him as "the most surprising player on the nation's top-ranked defense."
 Michigan head coach Jim Harbaugh described Uche as "highly determined and motivated.
 He's a really special player as well."
 At the end of the 2018 season, he received honorable mention from both the coaches and media on the 2018 All-Big Ten Conference football team.

 During the 2019 season, Uche recorded a career-high 34 tackles, including 23 solo stops.
 His 11.5 tackles for loss were second-most on the team, while his 8.5 sacks led the team.
 Uche's 8.5 sacks was tied for 14th most in a single season in Michigan program history.
 Following the season, Uche was named to the 2019 All-Big Ten defensive second-team by the coaches.
 It was announced that Uche would forgo his final year of eligibility and declare for the 2020 NFL draft.
 His final amateur game was the 2020 Senior Bowl.